 Finally, you’ll see your profile.
 There you can for example upload a photo and make your profile public.
 To do this you need to click the verification link Google Scholar will send to your university emailaddress.

-When someone searches in Google Scholar by your name (at least one initial & family name) you will appear on top of the results page.
+When someone searches in Google Scholar by your name you will appear on top of the results page.

 TIP: A manual about how to create your Google Scholar Citation Profile can be downloaded here (pdf).